n8n-io/n8n-docs/docs/hosting/user-management.md

 ## Manage users

 The **Users** page shows all users, including ones with pending invitations.
-You can:

-* Delete a user:
+### Delete a user

 1. Click the menu icon by the user you want to delete.
 2. Confirm you want to delete them.
-  3. If they are an active user, choose whether to copy their workflow data and credentials to a new user, or permanently delete their workflows and credentials.
+3. If the're an active user, choose whether to copy their workflow data and credentials to a new user, or permanently delete their workflows and credentials.

-* Resend an invitation to a pending user: click the menu icon by the user, then click **Resend invite**.
+### Resend an invitation to a pending user

+Click the menu icon by the user, then click **Resend invite**.

 ## Skipping or disabling user management